Last updated on January 10th, 2020 at 03:57 am

 - chilli flakes to serve optional

 - Melt the coconut oil in a heavy-based pot over medium heat and add the onion and cook for 5-7 minutes or until soft.
 Add the garlic and tomatoes.
-Stir in the garam masala, curry powder, cinnamon, cardamom, cumin, ginger, tomato paste and sea salt.
+Stir in the garam masala, curry powder, turmeric, cinnamon, cardamom, cumin, ginger, tomato paste and sea salt.
 Cook for 2-3 minutes.

 - Add the chickpeas and stir through to coat.
 Add the coconut milk and vegetable stock and bring the mixture up to a boil.
 Reduce the heat as low as you can and cook with the pot lid off for approximately 40 minutes or until the sauce is thick and creamy.
 Stir in the baby spinach and allow it to wilt gently.